pritishkshetre/pritishkshetre/README.md

 - 🔭 I’m currently working on virtual internship programs.
-- 🌱 I’m currently learning Data Analytics.
+- 🌱 I’m currently learning new technologies.
 - 💬 Ask me about business insights.
 - 📫 How to reach me:
 -                      Twitter - @pritishkshetre